 Types of Risks of Cloud Computing

-The invaders of Gotham city can be anyone with any motive behind.
-Let us look at what the different types of risks prevail over Cloud computing and what are the different buckets we can categorize them into.
+The invaders of Gotham City can be anyone with any motive behind it.
+Let us look at the different types of risks over Cloud computing and the buckets we can categorize them into.

-All of the below risks may result from malicious activities intended for attacking private data.
+The risks below may result from malicious activities intended to attack private data.

-- Controlled Access: If the people/organization tries to store confidential data onto the cloud, by true nature of the cloud provides access to the service provider organization.
+- Controlled Access: If the people/organization tries to store confidential data in the cloud, the cloud’s true nature provides access to the service provider organization.

-Analogous Situation: The government of Gotham city has all data as well as access.
+Analogous Situation: Gotham City’s government has all data and access.

-- Segmentation: By the true nature of the subscription policy of cloud computing, there would be a lot of subscribers, thus making the data of one organization prone to another organization.
+- Segmentation: By the true nature of the subscription policy of cloud computing, there would be many subscribers, thus making one organization’s data prone to another.

-- Risks with Sub-letting Services: With the growing popularity of service providing genre in cloud computing, the organization cloud services’ layers are themselves built from other service provider organizations.
-Thus, the contractual agreement may not be fully transparent to end customers, leaving them at the blind spots.
+- Risks with Sub-letting Services: With the growing popularity of service providing cloud computing genre, the organization’s cloud services’ layers are built from other service-provider organizations.
+Thus, the contractual agreement may not be fully transparent to end customers, leaving them in blind spots.

-Analogous Situation: The government of Gotham has MoU (Memorandum of Understanding) with some other governing body, which the citizens are not aware of, thus turning a blind eye to the usage of their data.
+Analogous Situation: The government of Gotham has an MoU (Memorandum of Understanding) with some other governing body, which the citizens are unaware of, thus turning a blind eye to their data usage.

-- Ownership Claim: If the agreement is not well-read, the ownership of the data can be unknowingly transferred to the service providing organization.
+- Ownership Claim: If the agreement is not well-read, the data’s ownership can be unknowingly transferred to the service-providing organization.

-Analogous Situation: If citizens don’t give careful read to the agreement, someone can have access to the personal data and there are chances that this data can be used for unlawful activities.
+Analogous Situation: If citizens don’t carefully read the agreement, someone can access personal data, and there are chances that this data can be used for unlawful activities.

-- Service Disruption: This can be attributed to any fault in the internet connection as all transactions in cloud computing are done over the internet.
-This can be either service quality degraded or outage as a whole.
+- Service Disruption: This can be attributed to any fault in the internet connection, as all cloud computing transactions are done over the internet.
+This can be either service quality degraded or an outage as a whole.

-Analogous Situation: The citizens depend on electricity for all its regular needs.
+Analogous Situation: The citizens depend on electricity for all their everyday needs.
 And if there is no electricity in Gotham, the whole idea of growing the city is foiled.

-- Change in Service: Due to the volatile market, there may be acquisition or closure of a service provider, thus leading to unavailability to the service within short notice.
+- Change in Service: Due to the volatile market, there may be the acquisition or closure of a service provider, thus leading to the unavailability of the service on short notice.

-- Return on investment: The whole intuition behind cloud computing is to be cost-effective.
-But due to unforeseen circumstances, the cost of the subscription is high, it might jeopardize the whole purpose of cloud computing.
+- Return on Investment: The whole intuition behind cloud computing is to be cost-effective.
+But due to unforeseen circumstances, the subscription cost is high; it might jeopardize the entire purpose of cloud computing.

-Analogous Situation: The cost of subscribing for the service is so high that the budget allocated by each citizen for these services is ending up be non-cost effective.
+Analogous Situation: The service subscription cost is so high that each citizen’s allocated budget for these services renders them non-cost effective.

-- Audit: The service provider organization might not be following the external audit process, thus leading to a vulnerable position for the end customers.
+- Audit: The service provider organization might not follow the external audit process, thus leading to a vulnerable position for the end customers.

-- Storage Location: Since the data for the services resides in hardware, and the location of that storage device is not known, it might put up the risk of the country’s sensitive data getting leaked by rival countries.
+- Storage Location: Since the data for the services reside in hardware, and the location of that storage device is unknown, it might risk the country’s sensitive data getting leaked by rival countries.

-- Notification: Proper and transparent communication regarding lack of breach to the end customer puts them at risk as they might not be aware of the havoc caused due to the same.
+- Notification: The lack of proper and transparent communication regarding a breach to the end customer puts them at risk, as they may not be aware of the potential harm caused.

 Advantages of Cloud Computing

-In addition to the above risks involved in cloud computing, we might be thinking about whether cloud computing is worth the hype.
+In addition to the risks associated with cloud computing, it is worth considering whether it lives up to the hype.
 Let us see the advantages of cloud computing and finally get an argument on its viability.